GoOz/Niepce/README.md

 **Key** `grid_tags`\
 **Value** `masonry | justified | instagrid | monocolumn`\
-_Grid of choice for your tag pages.
+_Grid of choice for your tag pages (categories & series).
 If undefined, the tag pages will display the same grid as the home page._

 **Key** `theme`\
 **Value** `light | dark | auto`\